-Legislative policy for prospective review of water right impairment and public interest can occur under considerations in K.S.A.
+Legislative policy for prospective review of water right impairment and public interest occurs under considerations in K.S.A.
 82a-711 for any application to the state and further considered in the GMD3 management program.
 These considerations are also useful for review of proposed project management plans for consent agreement with the chief engineer.
 Though, consent agreements are not regular applications and therefore carry a higher “no injury” standard under the law.
 In the absence of alternative supplies, the problem of accepting groundwater depletion for priority rights when granting new use liberties amounts to a policy of complete consumption and no priority of rights.
 GMD3 must work with state officials to provide more regulatory certainty in the outcome of each state review process for consent agreements, approvals or prohibiting orders for members.

 Notwithstanding the historical challenge of defining or identifying prospective water right impairment of prior rights, any administrative review of a request for state permission that may affect the future groundwater supply of a water right owned by any GMD3 eligible voter should disclose to the owner for their review the considerations of K.S.A.
 82a-711 and K.S.A.
 82a-706b, including the projected local water supply and what may be needed assure satisfaction of prior rights to that supply for a prospective period of analysis.
 This will provide a basis for practical remedy conferences and fact finding for member private property right impairment concerns, as well as develop meaningful resource education and management program implementation for district members and the Chief Engineer.